kumarabhirup/bulk-mail-cli/README.md

 <br /><br />

-# 👌 What the hell it does?...
+# 👌 What the hell does it do?...

 <div align="center">